Coding⏱️ 4 min readπŸ“… 2026-06-03

 How to Fix: error: passing const xxx as 'this' argument of member function discards qualifiers

-Passing const reference as 'this' argument discards qualifiers.
-Use non-const references or pointers to fix.
+Passing const StudentT as 'this' argument in a non-const member function discards qualifiers.

-The error 'error: passing const xxx as 'this' argument of member function discards qualifiers' occurs when a non-const object is passed to a function that expects a const object.
-In your case, the issue lies in this line:
+The error 'passing const xxx as ’this’ argument of member function discards qualifiers' occurs when a constant object is passed to a non-const member function, causing data loss and undefined behavior.
+This issue affects C++ programmers who are not aware of the implications of using const objects in certain contexts.

 ✨ Wrapping Up